Setting up the database¶

 Usually, you need to run

-airflow db migrate in order to create the database schema if it does not exist
+airflow db upgrade in order to create the database schema that Airflow can use.

-not running while the database migration is being executed.
+not running while the upgrade is being executed.

 In some deployments, such as Helm Chart for Apache Airflow, both initializing and running the database migration is executed automatically when Airflow is upgraded.